sverweij/dependency-cruiser/doc/faq.md

   in your project (which might not be the most recent one for valid reasons).

 ## How do I add support for my favorite alt-js language?
+Ask me nicely.

 Dependency-cruiser already supports TypeScript, CoffeeScript and LiveScript.
 If there's another language (that transpiles to javascript) you'd like to see support for, let me know.

-If you want to add it yourself: a pull request is welcome.
+... or add it yourself: your pull requeest is welcome.
 Recipe:
 - In `package.json`:
   - add your language (and supported version range) to the `supportedTranspilers` object.